-The ready-to-use variety of baked tofu, is a firmer, flavored variation of its bland tub cousin.
-This roundup of easy, tasty vegan recipes, including sandwiches, spreads, salads, and much more, demonstrates how to use baked tofu in a variety of versatile ways.
+Baked tofu is a firmer, flavored variation of the blander, softer type that comes in a tub.
+This roundup of easy, tasty vegan recipes using baked tofu, including sandwiches, spreads, salads, and much more, demonstrates the versatility of this tasty variety.

 Some of the major brands of baked tofu